gofr-dev/gofr/docs/advanced-guide/monitoring-service-health/page.md

 2. Health-Check - /.well-known/health-check

-It return if the service is UP or DOWN along with stats, host, status about the dependent datasources and services.
+It returns if the service is UP or DOWN along with stats, host, status about the dependent datasources and services.

 Sample response of how it appears when all the services, and connected data sources are up.